Ricardo Schmitz

 What brought you to Lithuania?

-I first came here in 2018 as an Erasmus student.
-I was studying in Portugal with a scholarship for a very specific programme, and I needed to spend six months abroad.
-I was given several options of universities I could go to, and among some more traditional options like Germany and France, there was Lithuania.
+In 2018, my journey brought me here as an Erasmus student.
+At the time, I was studying in Portugal on a scholarship for a specialised programme that required six months abroad.
+Several universities were offered as options, including traditional choices like Germany and France, but among them was Lithuania.
 In the end, Lithuania was the perfect fit – the programme was very attractive, and the subjects I wanted to study were taught in English.

 That’s how I ended up in Lithuania for the first time.
 It was my first time in Eastern Europe, actually – up to that point, my Eastern frontier had been Germany, so moving here was quite an adventure for me.
 I loved it here from the very beginning, so I soon decided to extend my stay to twelve months and even got an internship at Deloitte during my second semester.
 Afterward, I moved back to Brazil and then Portugal.
 Everything was fine, but for some reason, I didn’t feel happy.

 At the time, I was teaching law at the Mykolas Romeris University in Vilnius.
-I had been teaching online, but in 2021, the Covid pandemic was easing, so the university suggested that I start teaching in person.
-I was already considering moving back to Lithuania, so the timing was perfect.
-I quit my job in Portugal, called Deloitte to ask if they wanted me back – they did – and relocated to Vilnius.
-I have been living here for two years now.
+Teaching online had been my routine, but in 2021, as the Covid pandemic eased, the university proposed a return to in-person teaching.
+At the same time, I was already contemplating a move back to Lithuania, making the timing ideal.
+After resigning from my job in Portugal, I reached out to Deloitte to see if they’d take me back—they did—and I relocated to Vilnius.
+It’s been two years since I made Vilnius my home.

 What were your first impressions when you came to Lithuania?